RxDog/RxDog/README.md

 Hey, I’m Rx.

-I’m a developer focused on solving problems and creating systems that work.
-I enjoy experimenting and finding new ways to make things run smoother.
+I like solving problems and creating systems that work.

 What I’m into:
 - AI